 - Jordan networks

-Avail of our neural networks project help if you need a detailed document on feedback networks.
+Avail of our neural networks homework help service if you need a detailed document on feedback networks.

 - Adjustment of weights or learning

-In artificial neural network, learning refers to the method used to modify weights of connections between the neurons of a specified network.
+In an artificial neural network, learning refers to the method used to modify the weights of connections between the neurons of a specified network.
 We can classify learning in the following three categories:

 Just like the name suggests, this type of learning is dependent.
 An input vector is presented to the network which in turn generates an output vector.
 The received output vector is then compared with the expected or desired output.
 If there is a difference between the output vector and the desired output, an error signal will be generated.
 Based on this error signal, the weights will be adjusted until they match the desired output.

 This type of learning process is independent.
 The input vectors of a similar type are combined to form clusters.
 The neural network provides an output response when a new input pattern is applied.
 The response indicates the class to which the input pattern belongs.
 The environment does not relay feedback as to what should be the desired output and if it is correct or not.
 It is up to the network itself to discover the patterns and features from the input data, and the relation for the input data over the output.

 This learning reinforces or strengthens the network over some critical information.
 Although it is quite similar to supervised learning, we might have less information.
 The network under reinforcement learning receives some feedback from the environment.
 Please note that the feedback here is not instructive but rather evaluative.
 The network then performs adjustment of the weights to get better critical information in the future after receiving the feedback.

 Pay for neural networks homework at Programminghomeworkhelp.com and count on our dedicated programmers to deliver right on time.

 - Activation Functions